poorvi1910/Web/challenges/SSTI_payload_creation_chall.md

 - ##  Send the contents of etc pass to  awebhook

-- Create a reverse shell, save your work and run the command yes on the rev shell
+- ##  Create a reverse shell, save your work and run the command yes on the rev shell

-- Re-write everything above to work against this blacklist = [    "import",    "open",    "module",    "write",    "load",    "read",    "eval",    "exec",    "system",    "os",    "_",    #",    ',    "]